manuelmusngi/predictive_ai-hidden-markov-model/README.md

 ### hidden markov model and market regimes

-An application of hidden markov model in pattern recognition in financial market.
+An application of hidden markov model in pattern recognition

 - Structure
   - src/